Archetypes

 - BelialVamdemon (EN: "MaloMyotismon") (M)

 Cycling the trash YuGiOh-style to summon big bodies on opponent's turn.
 The gimmick is that the Tamers kill themselves to play things out; the level 5s in turn play out Tamers when deleted, enabling a surprisingly powerful trash turbo engine that, under ideal circumstances, can swarm the field while controlling the opponent's board.
+Plus, if you keep turn into the deletions, you can kill the memory setter to provide your boss monster with <Rush> for a quick beatdown!

 - Eosmon (W)